rfindler/395-2013/README.md

 cd rkt/tmonad
 raco pkg install

-If you've got everything on your path, just run 'make'.
+If you've got everything on your path, just run `make`.
 This will check all of the proofs, extract OCaml code, and build the paper.

 In general, each function whose running time is proven is first